JordanMoureau/portfolio/README.md

 ##a website displaying my skills as a designer and developer

 **things in my site
->Past work experience
++Past work experience
->a body of work I've made
++a body of work I've made
->references
++references
->contact me channel
++contact me channel